Upgrading an Amazon Kubernetes Service cluster for CDW

 - If the environment tile has a MIGRATE icon in the upper right corner of the tile, the Helm package manager must first be updated for this environment before you can upgrade its Kubernetes version.
 For details about migrating the environment from Helm 2 to Helm 3, see Helm 2 to Helm 3 migration.
 When you have completed migrating the environment from Helm 2 to Helm 3, return to this procedure to upgrade the Kubernetes version on the CDW cluster.

-- In the Environments column, click the search icon and locate the environment on AWS for which you want to upgrade its Kubernetes version.
+- In Environments, click search and locate the environment on AWS for upgrading the Kubernetes version.

-- In the environment tile, click the options menu and select Upgrade, which launches an Upgrade dialog box.
+- In the environment tile, click optionsand select Upgrade.

-- Click Upgrade in the dialog box to start the upgrade process.
+- Confirm that you want to upgrade: Click Upgrade to start the upgrade process.